 What You Will Learn

-• Evolving ethical issues when dealing with financial information
+- Analyze evolving legal ethical issues that arise when dealing with financial information.

-• Regulatory changes and views from those impacted or involved in the changes
+- Review regulatory changes and views from those impacted or involved in the changes.

 Who Should Attend

-Attorneys at all levels who are interested in learning basic accounting, as well as those operating in practice areas where financial and accounting concepts arise.
+Attorneys at all levels of their careers who are interested in learning accounting fundamentals.

 Program Level: Overview